opencv/opencv/doc/tutorials/introduction/crosscompilation/crosscompile_with_multiarch.markdown

 --
 @endcode

-If enabling python3 wrapper is succeeded, `Pyhton 3:` section shows more.
+If enabling Python 3 wrapper is succeeded, `Python 3:` section shows more.

 @code{.unparsed}
 --